OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/android-data-unencrypted-external-static/example-1/example.md

 ### Observation

 The rule has identified 1 location in the code file where a path to external storage is retuened.
-Make sure you don't store unencrypted code there unintentionally.
+Make sure you don't store unencrypted data there unintentionally.

 {{ output.txt }}